mlte-team/mlte/docs/docs/development.md

 #### Creating a new Demo

 A demo is a set of Jupyter notebooks that walk through the MLTE IMT process.
-Demos are to be named and populated as follows,
+Demos are to be named and populated as follows.
+The number naming is used to signify the order in which the notebooks should be ran.

+0. `all notebooks`
+    - All notebooks will have to connect setup the `MLTE` context before their operation.
+This is done by importing the session module, `from demo.scenarios.session import *`
+    - All files outside of notebooks including data, or re-used functionality should be included within the demo folder
 1. `1_requirements.ipynb`
     - Defines the  `MLTE` [Negotiation Card](negotiation_card.md), an example card can be found at `./demo/sample_store/models/OxfordFlower/card.default.json`
     - Defines the `TestSuite`, more `TestSuite` information can be found in [Using `MLTE`](using_mlte.md#testing-models-with-`mlte`-(imt-and-sdmt))